Master of Science Degree in Occupational Therapy

 What about other types of advanced placement credit, such as International Baccalaureate Credit or British Advanced Level Exams?

 We will accept a score if it meets the standard set by Columbia College and Barnard College.
-The acceptable scores for International Baccalaureate Credit are listed [wherever we're putting this].
+Review the acceptable scores for International Baccalaureate Credit here.
 British Advanced Level Exams taken in disciplines that match our prerequisite courses must have an earned grade of A or B.

 I received CLEP credit towards my undergraduate degree.
 Will you accept this as fulfillment of prerequisites?